Iowa Democratic Party: Presidential level

 From 1988 to 2012, Democrats at the presidential level had consistent success in Iowa.
 With the exception of the 2004 presidential election, when George W. Bush carried the state's electoral votes, Iowa's electoral votes went to the Democratic candidate in every election during that twenty-four year period.
 This reversed the trend of the prior twenty years, when Republicans had consistent success in Iowa's presidential elections.
 In the 2016 election, Donald Trump carried the state with 51.15% to Hillary Clinton's 41.74%.
 In the 2020 election Donald Trump once again carried the state with 53.2% to Joe Biden's 45%.
+In 2024 election, Donald Trump secured 55.73% of the vote and won by 13 points over Kamala Harris, the highest for any nominee since 1988, thus making Iowa a Republican state.

 Congressional level

 Senator Tom Harkin was Iowa's junior U.S. Senator from January 3, 1985, to January 3, 2015, serving alongside Republican Chuck Grassley.
 Harkin previously served in the United States House of Representatives from 1975 to 1985.

 In the 2006 U.S. House elections, Democrats captured Iowa's 1st congressional district and Iowa's 2nd congressional district from the Republican Party, which had controlled both districts for over three decades.
 When Senator Harkin announced his retirement, U.S. Representative Bruce Braley, from Iowa's 1st congressional district, announced he would run for the seat.
-In the 2014 U.S. House elections, Republicans re-captured Iowa's 1st congressional district, but Democrats retained David Loebsack in Iowa's 2nd congressional district.
+In the 2014 U.S. House elections, Republicans re-captured Iowa's 1st congressional district, but Democrats retained Dave Loebsack in Iowa's 2nd congressional district.

 In the 2014 U.S. Senate elections, State Senator Joni Ernst beat U.S. Representative Bruce Braley.
 In the 2018 U.S. House elections the Democrats managed to retake Iowa's 1st congressional district with Abby Finkenauer, and Iowa's 3rd congressional district with Cindy Axne; the two women were the first female U.S. Representatives from Iowa.
 In the 2020 U.S. Senate elections, Ernst held her seat against Democratic candidate Theresa Greenfield.
 In the 2020 U.S. House elections, Democrats lost control of the 1st district to Republican Ashley Hinson and the 2nd district to Mariannette Miller-Meeks, while retaining Cindy Axne in the 3rd district.
 In the 2022 U.S. House elections, Democrats lost control of the 3rd district, marking the first time since 1994 that Democrats were completely shut out of the House delegation.
+Democrats again failed to secure any seat in 2024 U.S. House elections.